allanbutler/allanbutler.github.io/_posts/2022-05-15-whats-in-a-name.md

 transpose_df.head(5)
 ```

-We sort the datframe to check which are the top values and slice the data appropriately.
+We sort the dataframe to check which are the top values and slice the data appropriately.
 Lastly, we drop the `total` column and flip the axes to make plotting the data easier.

 ```